Are you thinking of living in Manchester?

 Whilst most of these properties are flats, Ancoats provides young professionals with an ideal location at a reasonable price.

-One of the most popular family-oriented areas in Manchester, Prestwich is located a little further away from the city centre than some other top locations.
+One of the most popular family-oriented areas in Manchester, Prestwich is located 4.3 miles away from the centre of Manchester.

 With a great choice of both primary and secondary schools, it is no surprise that this suburb is particularly popular with families.